-Another form of acute pain comes from spasms – when a muscle seizes into an extended, outreached position resulting in pain.
-These are mostly felt in the legs.
+Another form of acute pain comes from spasms – sudden, uncontrolled movement caused by muscles moving in an involuntary way.
+These are usually felt in the legs.

 The main cause of a spasm is the disruption of messages from the brain to the nerves at the bottom of the spinal cord, which are used to control the legs.
 Spasms are sudden and at times can be incredibly painful.

-NICE’s guidelines for the management of multiple sclerosis (2) included recommendations for the treatment of spasticity.
+NICE’s guidelines for the management of multiple sclerosis (2) include recommendations for the treatment of spasm and spasticity.

 Physiotherapy may be used in conjunction with a drug treatment to help achieve pain relief and improve muscular function (5).

 You can easily be referred to a physiotherapist by a GP or neurologist.
-Also, if there is an MS Therapy Centre nearby you can contact them directly to see what treatment they have available.
+Most hospitals have a neurophysiotherapy department for more specialist support.
+Also, if there is an MS Therapy Centre nearby you can contact them directly to see what treatments they have available.

-If immobility is a problem this can result in very painful hips, pelvis, lower back etc. If the limbs are stiff due to lack of mobility, pain in muscles, tendons and ligaments can also occur.
+If immobility is a problem this can result in very painful hips, pelvis and lower back.
+If the limbs are stiff due to lack of mobility, pain in muscles, tendons and ligaments can also occur.
 Painkillers may be required and regular exercise can help.
-Physiotherapy is also very beneficial as it helps to keep the body moving and helps to realign the body.
+Physiotherapy is also very beneficial as it helps realign the body and to help keep it moving.

 Pain can also be caused by cramping which may be due to muscle strain or muscle fatigue.
 Regular stretching exercises can help and a physiotherapist can assist in creating an exercise or stretching programme.